 boot2docker up

-Note: If boot2docker tells you to set DOCKER_HOST manually in order to connect to Docker, you may need to run the command given from the command line (It should look like this export DOCKER_HOST=tcp://localhost:4243).
+Note: If boot2docker tells you to set DOCKER_HOST manually in order to connect to Docker, you may need to run the command given from the command line (It should look like this

-The docker command line tool should now be ready to talk to the daemon, and you should be able to start up a Docker instance.
+command line tool should now be ready to talk to the daemon, and you should be able to start up a Docker instance.

 I had some issues with port forwarding, when I launched my first Docker instance on my laptop - as I needed to explicitly forward the ports needed for access through VirtualBox.
 This is a known issue on Mac, which a lot of developers experience.